2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The American Innovation $1 Coin Act moved swiftly through Congress in summer 2018.
 The Senate approved the legislation on June 20, followed by House passage on June 27.
 President Donald Trump signed it into law on July 18, 2018.

 The program aimed to celebrate the nation’s tradition of innovation and pioneering spirit.
-Congress designed it as a multi-year series running through 2032, eventually honoring all 50 states, the District of Columbia, and five U.S. territories.
+Congress designed it as a multi-year series running through 2032, eventually honoring all 50 states, the District of Columbia, and five U.S. territories — a total of 56 coins across 14 years.

-Beginning in 2019, the Mint would release four state coins annually in the order states ratified the Constitution or joined the Union.
-The 2018 coin established the visual foundation for this 14-year commemorative journey.
+Beginning in 2019, the Mint began releasing four state coins annually in the order states ratified the Constitution or joined the Union.
+The 2018 coin established the visual and thematic foundation for this 14-year commemorative journey.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)